 (This is a slightly modified version of Sec.
 IVH in [peixoto_descriptive_2021].)

 One possible objection to the use of statistical inference is when the generative models on which they are based are considered unrealistic for a particular kind of network.
 Although this type of consideration is ultimately important, it is not necessarily an obstacle.
-An inferential approach can be used to target a particular kind of structure, and the corresponding model is formulated with this in mind, but without the need to describe other properties of the data.
+First we need to remember that realism is a matter of degree, not kind, since no model can be fully realistic, and therefore we should never be fully committed to “believe” any particular model.
+Because of this, an inferential approach can be used to target a particular kind of structure, and the corresponding model is formulated with this in mind, but without the need to describe other properties of the data.
 The stochastic block model (SBM) is a good example of this, since it is often used with the objective of finding communities, rather than any kind of network structure.
 A model like the SBM is a good way to offset the regularities that relate to the community structure with the irregularities present in real networks, without requiring us to believe that in fact it generated the network.

 Furthermore, certain kinds of models are flexible enough so that they can approximate other models.
 For example, a good analogy with fitting the SBM to network data is to fit a histogram to numerical data, with the node partitioning being analogous to the data binning.
 Although a piecewise constant model is almost never the true underlying distribution, it provides a reasonable approximation in a tractable, nonparametric manner.
-Because of its capacity to approximate a wide class of distributions, we certainly do not need to believe in a histogram to extract meaningful inferences from it.
+Because of its capacity to approximate a wide class of distributions, we certainly do not need to believe that a histogram is the true data generating process to extract meaningful inferences from it.
 In fact, the same can be said of the SBM in its capacity to approximate a wide class of network models [olhede_network_2014].

 This means that we can extract useful, statistically meaningful information from data even if the models we use are misspecified.
 For example, if a network is generated by a latent space model [hoff_latent_2002], and we fit a SBM to it, the communities that are obtained in this manner are not quite meaningless: they will correspond to discrete spatial regions.
 Hence, the inference would yield a caricature of the underlying latent space, amounting to a discretization of the true model — indeed, much like a histogram.
 This is very different, say, from finding communities in an Erdős–Rényi graph, which bear no relation to the true underlying model, and would be just overfitting the data.
 In contrast, the SBM fit to a spatial network would be approximately capturing the true model structure, in a manner that could be used to compress the data and make predictions (although not optimally).